 Who can apply?

-There are no limitations regarding age, background or photographic style.
+There are no limitations regarding age, background or photographic style of the participants.
 The residents will be chosen based on the strength of their applications and fit to the residency calendar.

 Duration and timing